maithemewp/mai-link-injector/README.md

 // Instantiates class.
 $class = new Mai_Link_Injector( $links );

-// Optionally limits tthe amount of instances specific keywords gets linked per-page.
+// Optionally limit the amount of instances specific keywords gets linked per-page.
 // Use zero or don't add this to link all instances.
 $class->set_limit( 2 );